icgc-dcc/dcc-portal/dcc-portal-ui/INTERNATIONALIZATION.md

 ### Compiling translations

 Once the strings are converted and save in a `.po` file and use the same Grunt plugin to compile it in a JavaScript file.
+You will only need to run compile task as the configuration for it has already been done in Portal.
+Run the task from command line `grunt compileText`

 - Create a new `nggettext_compile` task in the Gruntfile.
 Point to the location where the compiled JavaScript should be saved.